 A cure for Type 1 diabetes?
-For one man, it seems to have worked.
+For one man, it seems to have worked

 “Even if we were in utopia, we would never have enough pancreases,” said Dr. Ali Naji, a transplant surgeon at the University of Pennsylvania who pioneered islet cell transplants and is now a principal investigator for the trial that treated Shelton.

-Blue Clues
+Blue clues

 For Melton and O’Keefe, caring for an infant with the disease was terrifying.
 O’Keefe had to prick Sam’s fingers and feet to check his blood sugar four times a day.
 Then she had to inject him with insulin.
 For a baby that young, insulin was not even sold in the proper dose.
 His parents had to dilute it.